Sung Han-bin: 2022–present: Boys Planet and Zerobaseone

 On December 29, 2022, Sung was revealed as a contestant on Mnet's reality competition show Boys Planet, where he also served as the center for K-Group in the performance of the show's theme song, "Here I Am".
 The program aired from February 2 to April 20, 2023.
-Representing Studio GL1DE, Sung showcased a solo vocal and dance performance of ONF's "Beautiful Beautiful" for his initial evaluation.
+As a representative of both Studio GL1DE and THE L1VE, Sung showcased a solo vocal and dance performance of ONF's "Beautiful Beautiful" for his initial evaluation.

 On April 20, 2023, Sung placed second on Boys Planet with a total of 1,888,414 points, securing his debut in South Korean boy group Zerobaseone (abbreviated as ZB1).
 He was later chosen as the group's leader on May 11, 2023.
 Zerobaseone officially debuted under WakeOne Entertainment with the EP Youth in the Shade on July 10, 2023.

 On September 1, 2023, Sung was announced as the new host of Mnet's M Countdown, joining existing host Miyeon.
 For his debut broadcast, he delivered a special stage performance of Taeyeon's "INVU".

 Due to his distinctive background and extensive experience in tutting, Sung is widely referred to as "K-pop's First Tutting Idol."
 His prominence in this dance style has been credited with contributing to the growing incorporation of tutting in K-pop choreography.
 In July 2024, he was selected as "Artist of the Month" by Mnet's Studio Choom, a series that highlights performers recognized for their exceptional dance skills.
 As part of the feature, Sung released a dance performance emphasizing his tutting technique, accompanied by an original song titled "Bad Boy."

 Since 2024, Sung has actively hosted a variety of events, including award shows, music festivals, and survival programs.
 He served as MC for individual days at both 2024 KCON Japan and KCON Hong Kong.
 Notably, he made history by becoming the first person to host all three days of the festival at 2025 KCON Japan.
 On June 6, 2024, he was named the new host for I-Land 2, which concluded with the debut of the seven-member girl group Izna.
 On March 26, 2025, Sung was also announced as the new host of Mnet's female dance crew competition show World of Street Woman Fighter.
 In addition to hosting, he recorded the show's opening theme song, titled "Champion."

 On September 2, 2025, it was announced that after one year and eight months Sung would step down from his position on M Countdown along with co-host Myung Jae-hyun.
 His final broadcast was on September 4, during which Sung and Myung performed Lee Mujin's "청춘만화 (Coming of Age Story)" as their departing stage.